kddubey/cappr/docs/source/select_a_language_model.rst

    print(pred)
    # use your imagination

-So far, CAPPr has been tested for correctness on models which use SentencePiece tokenization, e.g., Llama.
+So far, CAPPr has been tested for correctness on GGUF models which use SentencePiece tokenization, e.g., Llama.
 I'll test on models which use BPE soon.
 I think you may just need to add a space before each completion string.